cubed-group/confluxscan-coreid-utils/README.md

 # Why use it

-This project is to simplify the use of conflux coreid, without paying attention to the specific function details of different contracts, and will also process parameters and return values, making it easier to call and view results.
+This project is to simplify the use of conflux cns, without paying attention to the specific function details of different contracts, and will also process parameters and return values, making it easier to call and view results.

 In addition, it supports the multicall method, which can call multiple different functions with apply different parameters in one RPC call